Solution of the optimal assignment problem by diagonal scaling algorithms: Entropy maximization and matrix scaling

 We have already shown in Theorem~\ref{thm:prop-converge1} that the maximal entropy solution $\bfX(p)$ converges as $p$ tends to infinity, to a matrix $\bfX(\infty)$ which is a convex hull of optimal permutation matrices.
 In particular, $\bfX(p)$ converges to an optimal permutation matrix if the optimal permutation is unique.
-Now, the question is how fast is this convergence.
-This is answered by the following theorem. \begin{theorem} Assume that the matrix $A$ has total support and that $\log a_{ij}\in \mathbb{Q}$, for all $(i,j)$ such that $a_{ij}>0$.
-Then, there exists a positive constant $c$ such that, for all $i,j\in [n]$,
+Now, the question is how fast this convergence is.
+This is answered by the next results.